guedim/PgBulkInsert/README.md

 ## Run

 Run the project.
-It is Mandatory to set the entity and file name to read
+It is Mandatory to set the entity and file name to read.

+- **entity**: The entity name to import data.
+The valid values are:
+	- **PAYMENT_REFERENCE**: Set to import the data into PaymentReference entity
+	- **EXTRA_PARAMETER**: Set to import the data into PaymentReference Extra Parameter entity.
+	- **ADDITIONAL_VALUE**: Set to import the data into PaymentReference Additional values entity.
+- **'filename'**: The absolute path name of the input file.

 ```sh
 $ java -jar target/pgbulkinsert-0.0.1-SNAPSHOT.jar {PAYMENT_REFERENCE | EXTRA_PARAMETER | ADDITIONAL_VALUE}  {'filename'}");